manusdextra/rock/README.md

 ## Status

 So far, I've implemented the logic, and I've started learning about useState() and useEffect().
 These have been difficult to wrap my head around, but the documentation has been a big help.

+Below is a list of things I've struggled with in particular.
+---
+### Delays
+I'm not sure how to implement these because setTimeout() doesn't seem to work.
+I'm sure this is down to how React works in its rendering process, but I haven't figured it out yet.